sanskrit/learnsanskrit.org/content/guide/verbs-1/special-tense-moods.md

 }

-and {s pada}, which is meaningful only for certain roots.
-We will discuss {s pada} more in a later lesson:
+and {s-dfn pada}, which is meaningful only for certain roots.
+We will discuss {s pada} more in a later lesson, but here is a simple example of it:

 {ex